LPN to RN Admission

 The LPN to RN Transition program is an accelerated RN program option for the LPN who wishes to further their nursing degree.
 A LPN may receive advance placement into the second year of the associate degree nursing program after successful completion of a nursing transition course (six credit hours).

-Admission opportunities for the SMCC Associate Degree LPN to RN Nursing Program are both Fall and Spring semesters.
+Admission opportunities for the SMCC Associate Degree Generic RN Nursing Program are both Fall and Spring semesters.
 The application deadlines are:

 - Fall admission deadline: March 1st